-This "Rajasthan Adventure" lasted 10 days and covered aspects of
+This "India Adventure" lasted 10 days and covered aspects of history,

-history, culture, nature, and architecture in Uttar Pradesh and
+culture, nature, and architecture in Uttar Pradesh and Rajasthan.

-Rajasthan.
-From the Taj Mahal to the deserts of Pushkar, come visit the delights of
+From the Taj Mahal to the deserts of Pushkar, come visit the delights of Uttar

 See Some of the Highlights of Japan: